 There are an absurd number of people in the world who are average, who are somewhat committed, or who can easily be knocked off their path toward a goal.

 Watching Todrick’s documentary reminded me of a book that I read by entrepreneur and real estate investor, Grant Cardone, called “Be Obsessed or Be Average.”
 As Grant states in his book, “The conventional wisdom is to seek balance and take it easy.
 But it is really just an excuse to be unexceptional.”

 In contrast, high achievers like Todrick Hall leverage obsession to let them work longer days, longer hours, and with greater focus than their peers.

 The end result is achieving greatness and having the conviction to share your art with the world.
 Straight Outta Oz was Todrick’s second solo studio album and the first full-length musical that he wrote and produced.

-Lesson 2 from Todrick Hall: Speed is Power (Compress Time)
+Lesson 2: Speed is Power (Compress Time)

 Todrick was a master of moving fast and compressing long periods of time into short ones.